Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Introduction

-Observability-aware trajectory optimization addresses this challenge by generating motion patterns to maximize the information gained from motion-coupled observations for precise state reconstruction.
-This approach has been proven to contribute to reducing the covariance of EKF estimation~\cite{hinson2013observability} --- a classic problem in CL~\cite{trawny2004optimized,hidaka2005optimal,zhou2011optimized} that was investigated in our previous work~\cite{go2024trajectory}.
-The key to quantifying observability lies in the metrics of the LOG (local observability Gramian), which can be approximated numerically by the empirical local observability Gramian (ELOG)~\cite{krener2009measures}, or through the Lie derivatives of the observation model in the format of the expanded empirical local observability Gramian (E\textsuperscript{2}LOG)~\cite{hausman2017observability,grebe2021observability}.
-The latter approach enables observability-aware optimization to solve a critical issue with optimizing first-order metrics like the EKF covariance matrix, the Fisher information matrix (FIM), and the Cram\'er-Rao Lower Bound (CRLB): if parts of the system state are indirectly observed, their corresponding columns in the observation matrix will be constantly zero.
+Observability-aware trajectory optimization addresses this challenge by generating motion patterns to maximize the information gained from observations for precise state reconstruction.
+In the guidance and navigation contexts, observability-aware motion strategies have been applied to beacon-based navigation and bearings-only pursuit scenarios~\cite{yu2015observability,anjaly2018observability,fujiwara2024observability} to improve state estimation performance.
+Optimizing measures of observability has been proven to contribute to reducing the covariance of EKF estimation~\cite{hinson2013observability} --- a classic goal of cooperative localization~\cite{trawny2004optimized,zhou2011optimized} investigated in our previous work~\cite{go2024trajectory}.
+The key to quantifying observability lies in the metrics of the LOG, which can be approximated numerically by the empirical local observability Gramian (ELOG)~\cite{krener2009measures}, or through the Lie derivatives of the observation model by the expanded empirical local observability Gramian (E\textsuperscript{2}LOG)~\cite{hausman2017observability,grebe2021observability}.
+The latter approach enables observability-aware optimization to solve a critical issue with optimizing first-order metrics like the EKF covariance matrix, the Fisher information matrix (FIM)~\cite{fujiwara2024observability,anjaly2018observability}, and the Cram\'er-Rao Lower Bound (CRLB): if parts of the system state are indirectly observed, their corresponding columns in the observation matrix will be constantly zero.
 This leads to rank-deficiency in the FIM, a part of the EKF covariance remaining unchanged from the initial prior covariance, and an undefined CRLB --- a failure to quantify information about indirectly observed states in every case.
-A mitigation strategy --- integrating the FIM over a trajectory --- is still less effective than using the LOG to quantify trajectory-dependent information, since the time-integrated FIM only approaches the ELOG under ideal limits~\cite{devries2013observability,powel2015empirical}.
-The limitations of alternatives justify using the LOG to quantify the informativeness of motion-coupled observations, particularly in systems with indirect measurements, such as range-only quadrotor CLS\@.
+A mitigation strategy --- integrating the FIM over a trajectory --- is still less effective than using the LOG to quantify trajectory-dependent information, since the time-integrated FIM only approaches the ELOG under ideal limits~\cite{powel2015empirical}.
+The limitations of alternatives justify using the LOG to quantify the informativeness of motion-coupled observations, particularly in partially observed systems, such as range-only quadrotor CLS\@.